SAC likely to face fresh redemption requests at Friday deadline

 Before the charges were filed, pressure was ratcheting up on SAC -- the government arrested Michael Steinberg, a top Cohen lieutenant, in March and the firm paid a record $616 million to settle civil insider trading charges that same month.

-Since the charges were filed, there has been some speculation in the hedge fund industry that the government might freeze SAC’s assets, but the government said it has not plans to do that.
+Since the charges were filed, there has been some speculation in the hedge fund industry that the government might freeze SAC’s assets, but the government said it has no plans to do that.

+Reporting by Svea Herbst-Bayliss; with additional reporting by Katya Wachtel; Editing by Alden Bentley